sivalopez/Casting-Agency-REST-API/README.md

 ```

 ### Tests
-Before running the tests create database and export the required enviroument variables from `setup.sh`.
+Before running the tests, create database and export the required enviroument variables from `setup.sh`.
 NOTE: The test_app.py setup drops all tables and creates them again each time tests are run.
 ```
 createdb casting_agency_testdb